 Over the past decade, Mr. Rose has built a reputation as one of the country’s most inventive and versatile opera conductors.
 In September 2013 he introduced Odyssey Opera, a company dedicated to eclectic and underperformed operatic repertoire, with a concert production of Wagner’s Rienzi.
-Odyssey Opera continued to unanimous acclaim with a June festival of fully staged Italian operas and a September 2014 concert production of Korngold’s Die tote Stadt.
+Odyssey Opera has continued to unanimous acclaim with annual festivals of fully staged Italian and British operatic works and concert productions of overlooked grand masterpieces such as Korngold’s Die tote Stadt and Massanet’s Le Cid.
 Formerly, Mr. Rose led Opera Boston as its Music Director starting in 2003, and in 2010 was appointed the company’s first Artistic Director.
-Mr. Rose led Opera Boston in several American and New England premieres including Shostakovich’s The Nose, Weber’s Der Freischütz, and Hindemith’s Cardillac.
+He led Opera Boston in several American and New England premieres including Shostakovich’s The Nose, Weber’s Der Freischütz, and Hindemith’s Cardillac.
 In 2009, Mr. Rose led the world premiere of Zhou Long’s Madame White Snake, which won the Pulitzer Prize for Music in 2011.

 Mr. Rose also served as the artistic director of Opera Unlimited, a contemporary opera festival associated with Opera Boston.
 With Opera Unlimited, he led the world premiere of Elena Ruehr’s Toussaint Before the Spirits, the New England premiere of Thomas Adès’s Powder Her Face, as well as the revival of John Harbison’s Full Moon in March, and the North American premiere of Peter Eötvös’s Angels in America.